Kristian Bezuidenhout / Zurich Chamber Orchestra (ZKO)

 III.
 Allegro assai

-Carl Philipp Emanuel Bach (1714 – 1788) wrote his Concerto in C major for Fortepiano and Strings, Wq.20 in 1746—some 15 years before the above symphony by brother Johann Christian, 21 years his junior, saw the light of the day.
+Carl Philipp Emanuel Bach (1714 – 1788) wrote his Concerto in C major for Fortepiano and Strings, Wq.20 in 1746.
+This was some 15 years before the above symphony by brother Johann Christian, 21 years his junior, saw the light of the day.
 The concerto has three movements, following the traditional scheme fast-slow-fast:

 - Adagio ma non troppo